LaunchCodeEducation/intro-to-programming-csharp/src/chapters/errors-and-debugging/errors-and-user-input.rst

 The ``TryParse`` method can be used here to handle this type of exception.

-``TryParse`` uses bools and conditionals to verify that the correct input data type has been entered, and then allows you to create options based on the data.
+``TryParse`` uses booleans and conditionals to verify that the correct input data type has been entered, and then allows you to create options based on the data.
 This can be a helpful way to prompt the user for the desired data type.